pie chart

 Total power score: 28

 Not particularly sophisticated; just combine the application of combat damage, milling and the theft of cards that have been milled to pull in wins.
-The Cap enables me to do this on a grand scale.
-My plan is to slowly, but surely, flood the board with a tide of horrors (priority is given to those that have cheap utilitarian uses).
-While this goes on, I’ll use strong mill-sorceries in case I get the chance (many of the critters in this deck are boosted by large graveyards).
+The Cap enables doing this on a grand scale.
+The plan is to slowly, but surely, flood the board with a tide of horrors (priority is given to those that have cheap utilitarian uses).
+While this goes on, use strong mill-sorceries when opportunity knocks (many of the critters in this deck are boosted by large graveyards).
 Then N’ghathrod hits the field and offensive action will kick off in earnest.

 At least three cards in the starting hand ought to be lands (or two lands and a cheap-to-cast rock like Arcane Signet, Jet Medallion, Sol Ring or Talisman of Dominance).
-This is a must; I’m not going to start a game without this hand (even if I have to mulligan down to three cards).
+It is recommended not to start a game without this hand (even if one has to mulligan down to three cards).
 The ideal hand would also contain some additional ramp and/or low-cost draw options.

 In most cases, this deck will start out slow.
-The idea is to build up slowly first, giving priority to resources (mana and card-advantage) or cards that can steal resources from others.
+The idea is to build up first, giving priority to resources (mana and card-advantage) or cards that can steal resources from others.
 Some low-cost permanent milling (preferably triggered by opposing actions) also has priority during this phase, so that without anyone noticing it too much, graveyards will already start to fill out a bit.
-Thus, for additional mana the first cards on the board should be stuff like Dimir Signet, Mind Stone and Sapphire Medallion (aside from the rocks already mentioned of course).
-I also really like to use Dark Ritual early when the opportunity presents itself.
+Thus, for additional mana the first cards on the board should be stuff like Dimir Signet and Sapphire Medallion (aside from the rocks already mentioned of course).
+An early Dark Ritual is recommended should the opportunity presents itself.

-Card-advantage I’ll try to obtain through cards like Phyrexian Arena and Rhystic Study.
+Card-advantage can be obtained through cards like Phyrexian Arena and Rhystic Study.
 Also, some early tutors are great but are used for different purposes.
 Demonic Tutor and Vampiric Tutor are usually reserved for resource cards during this phase.
-I should also mention that in most cases, I’ll try to get in Aboleth Spawn and Grell Philosopher early; both can be exceptionally awesome at allowing me to make use of opposing resources.
+Some early horrors, like Aboleth Spawn and Grell Philosopher are highly recommended; both can be exceptionally awesome at making use of opposing resources.

 In terms of low-cost milling, cards like Altar of the Brood, Mindcrank, Ruin Crab and Zellix, Sanity Flayer should appear as early as possible on the field.

 Once a baseline has been established, it’s time for the most fun part of the deck; getting horrors and their cap onto the field and commence operation brain-vacu-suck.
-Ideally I’ll start with the cheap-skate beasties, like the horrors mentioned in the early game section, or cards like Chasm Skulker, card:Grazillaxx, Illithid Scholar or Hunted Horror.
+Ideally, one starts with the cheap-skate beasties, like the horrors mentioned in the early game section, or cards like Chasm Skulker, card:Grazillaxx, Illithid Scholar or Hunted Horror.
 Cap is also free to hit the field by now, to kick off some epic milling (and stealing, if possible).
 He should bring along Bruvac the Grandiloquent as well, to double the effectiveness of all milling.

 While all this is being cast, some (horror-)support should be considered as tertiary options for appearance.
-Great examples include Sludge Monster (to weaken opposing creatures that made it to the battlefield), Roaming Throne (to copy horror ETB's), Uchuulon (to create very terrifying tokens that exile stuff) and Umbris, Fear Manifest (for extremely nasty milling).
-Along the milling, it would be helpful to have some lifedrain-support in the form of Bloodchief Ascension, Duskmantle Guildmage and Guiltfeeder.
+Great examples include Sludge Monster (to weaken opposing creatures that made it to the battlefield), Spark Double (to copy the most useful creature or planeswalker on the battlefield at this time), Uchuulon (to create very terrifying tokens that exile stuff) and Umbris, Fear Manifest (for extremely nasty milling).
+Along the milling, it would be helpful to have some life-drain support in the form of Bloodchief Ascension, Duskmantle Guildmage and Guiltfeeder.

 Once the milling rampage is in full-swing, it’s time to think about wrapping up.
 Resources should be abundant enough by now to summon some of the deck’s more outrageous horrors (both for their combat potential as well as their abilities (to steal stuff)), like Brainstealer Dragon, Hullbreaker Horror, K'rrik, Son of Yawgmoth, Mind Flayer, the Shadow, Mindleech Mass and Wrexial, the Risen Deep.
 Some of the deck’s combos might also spring into action during this phase, or maybe a pumped up Mind Grind or Shadow of the Enemy will be enough to pull in the win.